brianpos/fhir-net-web-api/readme.md

 * A unit test project that utilizes the FhirClient NuGet packages to test the example Service
 * Support for both Owin (.NET 4.7+) and AspNetCore

-> **Note:** Project currently uses the 0.96.0 version of the FHIR NET API assemblies - due to some
-> compatibility issues with the new parsers.

 The library depends on several NuGet packages (notably):

 * *Core* (NuGet packages starting with `Hl7.Fhir.<version>`) - contains the FhirClient, resource object models and parsers